Just 1% APR for the entire life of your Paycheck Protection Program loan.

 Payments deferred for the first 6 months.
 Interest will accrue during this time.

-Spread out payments over a two-year term to make your loan even more affordable.
+Spread out payments over a five-year term to make your loan even more affordable.

 The date you started your business